 Academic Program Review is a multi-year process in which an academic unit identifies the mission, goals, and learning outcomes of its degree programs.
-The unit, with help from the Office of Institutional Research and Effectiveness, uses a variety of data sources to measure whether program goals and learning outcomes are being achieved.
+The unit, with help from the Office of Institutional Effectiveness and Planning, uses a variety of data sources to measure whether program goals and learning outcomes are being achieved.
 These results are used to create action plans for the ultimate purpose of improving student learning and student success.
-At the end of the process, the unit submits an APR report, which is reviewed by a group of peer reviewers as well as associate provosts and OIRE.
+At the end of the process, the unit submits an APR report, which is reviewed by a group of peer reviewers as well as associate provosts and OIEP.

-The Office of Institutional Research and Effectiveness requires most units to submit an Academic Program Review report every seven years.
+The Office of Institutional Effectiveness and Planning requires most units to submit an Academic Program Review report every seven years.
 Time between reports should be spent making the recommended improvements or changes.
 Programs are also encouraged to routinely discuss the educational goals of the program and the program’s learning outcomes and curriculum map during the years between APR reporting.